rasbt/python-machine-learning-book/README.md

 or consider asking the question on the [Google Groups Email List](https://groups.google.com/forum/#!forum/python-machine-learning-book).

 If you are interested in keeping in touch, I have quite a lively twitter stream ([@rasbt](https://twitter.com/rasbt)) all about data science and machine learning.
 I also maintain a [blog](http://sebastianraschka.com/articles.html) where I post all of the things I am particularly excited about.

----

-### What's Next

-- [SciPy 2016](http://scipy2016.scipy.org/ehome/index.php?eventid=146062&tabid=332930&) in Austin, Texas is coming up soon.
-I am really excited to teach the [scikit-learn tutorial session](https://www.eiseverywhere.com/ehome/146062/332960/) with [Andreas Mueller](http://amueller.github.io/) on July 12th this year!
-I am looking forward to seeing & meeting you all there!
-- I have received a bunch of emails lately, and YES, I am really looking forward to writing a new book!
-Deep learning is the topic that excites me most at the moment, but I think that building up the math background in an interesting, engaging way may be time well spent?!
-I've been brainstorming lately, and a "Think Machine Learning" series may be a cool idea.
-I am planning to write about calculus, linear algebra, probability theory, statistics, and all the other puzzle pieces to assemble the big picture: Deep learning.
-So, stay tuned while I am [getting started!](https://leanpub.com/ml-precalc) :)